viraljetani/propzy/README.md

 # Propzy
-A PHP Laravel FilamentPHP saas for property owners and investors.
-Building in public.
+A Saas toolkit for property owners and investors.
+Building in public using PHP Laravel & FilamentPHP.

 ## Planned Features